Alphaz0r/Fully-automated-media-center/README.md

 Apart of pihole, each of these services is a part for a completely automated media center.

-In theory, you just have to choose your favourite serie and the media center will download, process, rename, sort and make it ready to go !
+In theory, when all is set up, you just have to choose your favourite serie and the media center will download, process, rename, sort and make it ready to go !

 > You have to modify `docker-compose.yml` with PATH to locate your files.